Chevrolet 90° V6 engine: Turbocharged LB4 4.3L V6

+Marine Applications

+Mercury Marine, which sells its engines under the Mercruiser brand, developed the 4.5L V6 Mercruiser engine, producing 200 HP or 250 HP.
+It was based on the 262 cid architecture using similar dimensions, except that it has a stroke length of 3.6 inches.

 Generation V

 4.3L (262 CID)

-Commencing with the 2014 model year, a new LV3 EcoTec3 4300, based on GM's GEN V (LT1) Small Block V8, became the new base motor for the next generation Chevrolet Silverado/GMC Sierra light duty trucks, and was phased in throughout the rest of the truck/van line after the 2015 model year.
-This aluminum block and head design was significantly different from the cast iron block and head engine it replaced, signalling an end to a design dating back to 1955.
-Like its small block V8 counterparts, GM Powertrain also sells the motor for marine and industrial applications.
+Commencing with the 2014 model year, a new LV3 EcoTec3 4300, based on GM's GEN V (LT1) small-block V8, became the new base engine for the next-generation Chevrolet Silverado/GMC Sierra 1500 full-size trucks, and since 2018, it has become the new base engine for the Chevrolet Express/GMC Savana full-size vans.
+This aluminum block and head design was significantly different from the cast iron engine it replaced, signaling an end to a design dating back to 1955.
+Like its small-block V8 counterparts, GM Powertrain has also sold the engine for marine and industrial applications.
+This engine is manufactured in Tonowanda NY and Ramos Mexico.

 LV3

-The 262.5 cuin LV3 V6 is an all new engine announced by GM at the end of 2012.
+The 262.5 cuin LV3 V6 is an all-new engine announced by GM at the end of 2012.
 GM considers this a new engine design which inherits from its predecessors its displacement, 2-valve pushrod valvetrain, 90-degree cylinder angle, and 4.4 in bore centers.
-It is based on the fifth generation LT engine and includes the same features such as direct injection, piston cooling jets, active fuel management, variable displacement oil pump, continuously variable valve timing and aluminum cylinder heads and block.
+It is based on the fifth-generation LT engine and includes the same features such as direct injection, piston cooling jets, active fuel management, variable displacement oil pump, continuously variable valve timing, and aluminum cylinder heads and block.
 The engine is SAE certified to 285 hp at 5300 rpm and 305 lbft at 3900 rpm on regular unleaded gasoline and 297 hp at 5300 rpm and 330 lbft at 3900 rpm on E85.
-Emissions are controlled by a close-coupled catalytic converter, Quick Sync 58X ignition, returnless fuel rail, fast-response O2 sensor.
-It was launched in the all-new 2014 Chevrolet Silverado 1500 and 2014 GMC Sierra 1500.
-2021 will be its final model year in Chevrolet Silverado and GMC Sierra, due to the phase-out of the 6-speed automatic transmission.
-Chevrolet Express and GMC Savana are the last vehicles to use the 4.3L but do not feature Active Fuel Management and their version of the engine is referred to as the LV1.
+Emissions are controlled by a close-coupled catalytic converter, Quick Sync 58X ignition, returnless fuel rail, and fast-response O2 sensor.
+It was launched in the all-new 2014 Chevrolet Silverado and GMC Sierra 1500.
+2021 was its final model year in the Chevrolet Silverado and GMC Sierra 1500, as the 6-speed automatic transmission was phased out.
+The Chevrolet Express and GMC Savana are the last vehicles to use the 4.3L but do not feature Active Fuel Management and their version of the engine is referred to as the LV1.